History of Austria: Allied occupation

 Unlike the First Republic, which had been characterized by sometimes violent conflict between the different political groups, the Second Republic became a stable democracy.
 The two largest leading parties, the Christian-democratic Austrian People's Party (ÖVP) and the Social Democratic Party (SPÖ), remained in a coalition led by the ÖVP until 1966.
 The Communist Party of Austria (KPÖ), who had hardly any support in the Austrian electorate, remained in the coalition until 1950 and in parliament until the 1959 election.
 For much of the Second Republic, the only opposition party was the Freedom Party of Austria (FPÖ), which included German nationalist and liberal political currents.
 It was founded in 1955 as a successor organisation to the short-lived Federation of Independents (VdU).

-The United States countered starvation in 1945–46 with emergency supplies of food delivered by the US Army, by the United Nations Relief and Recovery Administration, (UNRRA), and by the privately organized Cooperative for American Remittances to Europe (CARE).
+The United States countered starvation in 1945–46 with emergency supplies of food delivered by the US Army, by the United Nations Relief and Rehabilitation Administration (UNRRA), and by the privately organized Cooperative for American Remittances to Europe (CARE).
 Starting in 1947, it funded the Austrian trade deficit.
 Large-scale Marshall Plan aid began in 1948 and operated in close cooperation with the Austrian government.
 However, tensions arose when Austria—which never joined NATO—was ineligible for the American shift toward rearmament in military spending.
 The US was also successful in helping Austrian popular culture adopt American models.
 In journalism, for example, it sent in hundreds of experts (and controlled the newsprint), closed down the old party-line newspapers, introduced advertising and wire services, and trained reporters and editors, as well as production workers.
 It founded the Wiener Kurier, which became popular, as well as many magazines such as Medical News from the United States, which informed doctors on new treatments and drugs.
 The Americans also thoroughly revamped the radio stations, in part with the goal of countering the Soviet-controlled stations.
 On an even larger scale the education system was modernized and democratized by American experts.